PiotrJander/GameOfLife/README.txt

 The program can:

-* read pattern data from any RLE file
+* read pattern data from RLE files.
+* animate the evolution of a big system in real time.

+It also has, however, some limitations:

+* it can't animate very big patterns at a very high fps rate.
+* it can only animate systems which shrink or whose size stays about the same;
+  this is because the grid is represented as a matrix of fixed size.